form3tech-oss/platform-interview/README.md

 - Structure your code in a way that will segregate environments
 - Add a README detailing your design decisions, if you are new to Terraform let us know
 - Document in your README how your code would fit into a CI/CD pipeline
-- 🚨 The new staging environment should be created when you run `vagrant up` and the apps should print `service started` and print the secret data 🚨
+- 🚨 The new staging environment should be created when you run `make launch` and the apps should print `service started` and print the secret data 🚨

 ## 📝 Candidate instructions
 1. Create a private [GitHub](https://help.github.com/en/articles/create-a-repo) repository